Submissions

 (Version 2017)

-This template is designed to assist Author in preparing manuscript; it is an exact representation of the format expected by the editor (Download: [TORANI] Template for Preparation Manuscript).
+This template is designed to assist the author in preparing the manuscript; it is an exact representation of the format expected by the editor (Download: [TORANI] Template for Preparation Manuscript).
 To use this template, please just Save As this MS Word file to your document, then copy and paste your document here.
 To copy and paste the text to this template document, please use “Special Paste” and choose “Unformated Text”.
 All papers submitted to the journal should be written in good English.
 Authors for whom English is not their native language are encouraged to have their paper checked or proof read before submission for grammar and clarity.
 English language and copyediting services can be provided by: International Science Editing and Asia Science Editing.
 The work should not have been published or submitted for publication elsewhere.

 Scientific articles dealing agriculture systems are welcome.
 The journal encompasses research articles, original research report, reviews, short communications and scientific commentaries in agriculture sciences in broad term including agriculture, fisheries, animal husbandry, forestry and agriculture socio-economics.